-Assistant Professor in the Department of Cultural Anthropology
+Assistant Professor of Cultural Anthropology

 Office hours are open to all students, not just those in my classes.
 Sign up here: http://christinefolch.com/office-hours/

 I work on water and energy politics amidst the constraints of the Anthropocene.